Skip to main content

 No, never get threading and microblading on the same day.
 If you're getting microblading, avoid threading for 1 week before your appointment.
 After microblading, wait a minimum of 4-6 weeks (full healing) before any threading.
 Getting both on the same day would compromise your microblading results and increase infection risk.

-Ready for Fuller, More Defined Brows?
+Ready for Lasting, Beautiful Brows?